Rayato159/rust-clean-architecture-v1/README.md

 # Rust Clean Architecture V1
 `Author:` Ruangyot Nanchiang (Lookhin)

+## Introduction
 This is a simple example of a Rust project using the Clean Architecture principles.

-## Introduction
-This project is a simple example of a Rust project using the Clean Architecture principles.

 The project is a simple REST API that allows you to record a new item into the database but need to validate the item fisrt in-case of the item is already exist in the database.